CameronJohnson-IT/ticket-lifecycle/README.md

 ### Step 7: Test Ticket 1 Visibility

-Attempted to observe the ticket again as `John` after it was assigned to the Online Banking department.
+Attempted to observe the ticket again as `John` after it was assigned to the Support / SysAdmins department.
 This demonstrated how department routing and permissions can affect ticket visibility.

 ![Ticket visibility test](images/step-7-ticket-visibility-test.png)